-Q is an initiative connecting people with improvement expertise across the UK.
-It is being led by the Health Foundation and supported and co-funded by NHS Improvement.
+Q is an initiative connecting people with improvement expertise across the UK, led by the Health Foundation and supported and co-funded by NHS Improvement.

 Q’s mission is to foster continuous and sustainable improvement in health and care.
-To achieve this, we’re creating opportunities for people to come together as an improvement community – sharing ideas, enhancing skills and collaborating to make health and care better.
+We’re creating opportunities for people to come together as an improvement community – sharing ideas, enhancing skills and collaborating to make health and care better.

-Q is being created for the long term to support individuals and their existing improvement work.
-Through this, Q benefits members’ organisations and the populations they serve.
-It has been designed to complement and help connect other initiatives and networks.
+We are creating Q for the long term to support individuals and their existing improvement work, to benefit members’ organisations and the populations they serve.
+It is designed to complement and help connect other initiatives and networks.

 The Q community is made up of a diverse range of people, including those at the front line of health and social care, patient leaders, commissioners, managers, researchers, policymakers and others.
 This diversity boosts the power of Q as a source of innovation and practical problem solving.

-Q was co-designed with 231 founding members.
-This has helped ensure Q is genuinely helpful to the diverse range of people leading improvement.
+Q was co-designed with 231 founding members in 2015.
+This helps ensure Q is genuinely helpful to the diverse range of people leading improvement.
 Q will continue to evolve – being shaped with the community as it grows.

-There is no membership fee to join.
-Q has been designed with busy people in mind and therefore there is no specific time commitment – members have the flexibility to commit and participate in ways that fit with their lives and their improvement work.
+There is no membership fee or specific time commitment – members have the flexibility to commit and participate in ways that fit with their lives and their improvement work.
 It is not a taught programme, but a network of support for those already knowledgeable in and undertaking improvement work.